UD-CISC374/educational-game-design-document-team-9-kalloyan-s-adam-j/egdd.md

 ## Core Gameplay Mechanics (Detailed)

-- Progression through the Game: Beat one mini game (stage of the story) to unlock another.
-In order to beat the game, the player must beat all 4 mini games and finish the story.
+- Progression through the Game: Beat one mini game (stage of the story) to unlock another (supposedly).
+In order to beat the game, the player must beat all 3 mini games and finish the story.
 The new mini games will be selectable on the map of the journey.
 - Failure: The player needs to achieve each mini game's objective in order to pass the game.
 If they do not, they must restart the mini game.
   - Failure in mini game 1: Failing to capture enough beavers.
-  - Failure in mini game 2: Crashing the boat into an obstacle.
+  - Failure in mini game 2: Crashing the boat into 3 obstacles.
   - Failure in mini game 4: Failing to collect enough gold.
 - Telling the story: There will be scenes in between mini games to fill in the gaps and make the story cohesive.
-- Mini game 1: Capture enough beavers to get enough money for the Journey West.
+- Mini game 1: Capture enough beavers to get enough money for the journey west.
 Click on the beavers as they show on screen.
-- Mini game 2: Sail down the Mississipi River while avoiding other obstacles such as ships and rocks.
+- Mini game 2: Sail down the Mississipi River while avoiding other obstacles such as rocks.
-- Mini game 4: Move a pan left to right with the intention of collecting gold.
-Use the arrow keys.
+- Mini game 4: Move a pan up and down with the intention of collecting gold.
+Use the mouse.

 ## Feedback